andrewnash/ShopifyDataScience2019/README.md

 Another possible improvement is changing to a noSQL database like MongoDB.
 It is possible unstructured data is more suitable for this particular use case.
 Instead of joining product tables, order tables, customer tables, etc., one table could store most of this information (i.e., primary key represents merchant who has an array of transactions with an array of items in each transaction).

 Finally, more resources could be allocated to the mySQL server to increase indexing speed.
+You can never go wrong upgrading the servers CPU, memory, disk, or network connection.

 #### 5) Without rewriting it, how would your analysis change if the prices were presented in multiple currencies?